BreadMoirai/DiscordSamuraiBot/README.md

 2. Create your feature branch: `git checkout -b my-new-feature`

-3. Commit your changes: `git commit -am 'Add some feature'`
+3. Commit your changes: `git commit -m 'Add some feature'`

 4. Push to the branch: `git push origin my-new-feature`